LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/ascii-art/README.md

 Remember that an array is actually just a pointer under the hood.
 Hence, we have defined the type of `hashLocations` as `int*` rather than what you might have expected, `int[]`.

 In `main`, we have provided detailed pseudocode for guidance.

+We suggest you use the [smiley.csv](../smiley.csv) first to make sure your code is working correctly, before moving to the secret image.

 This is a tricky one, good luck!